pencil The Greater Boston Graphite pencil

 It’s not profitable to deliver a Christmas card from Ashland, Massachusetts to Anchorage, Alaska for 73 cents, which is the current price of a first class stamp that guarantees delivery to any address in the United States.

-Nor is it profitable to deliver medicine at a uniform rate to the elderly who live in town or miles away on back roads of rural countryside.
+Nor is it profitable to deliver medicine at a uniform rate to the elderly who live in-town or miles away on back roads of rural countryside.
 Same zip code, same rate, same dependable service.

 Try sending a birthday card via any for-profit delivery company, it’s gonna set you back dollars rather than cents.
-And without the Postal Service setting the bar for affordability, other shippers are liable to jack up prices even further as they no longer have a public option to compete with.
+And without the Postal Service setting the bar for affordability, other companies are liable to jack up prices even further as they no longer have a public option to compete with.

-Think healthcare insurance but for your package.
+Imagine the privatized healthcare industry but for your mail.

 So this “efficiency” is not for you, the customer, or me, the employee.
 It’s for those at the top who want to cut essential services at our expense and line their own pockets with the savings.